xtinzi/Automation-Framework/README.md

 java-maven-spring-selenium-basic API testing
 - The automation framework was developed to simulate user control of web pages, it is Data Driven.
 The framework also does basic API testing by retrieving json responces from API calls made to the DOG API.

-# Testing Framework incoorporating all open source technologies
+# Testing Framework incoorporating open source technologies

+# Why use these technologies:

 ### Testing approach
     Data Driven Testing